 Obviously, your efforts are recognized if you work as an Agile Coach in a healthy environment!
-But you are not on the product trenches, you are not defining the next business model.
+But you are not in the product trenches, you are not defining the next business model.
 Ultimately, an Agile Coach should not even last forever with a team or even in a company.
 If they are doing their job right, at some point (which sometimes is more than a decade, I grant you this) the coach made themselves either redundant (because people progressed to their independence in Agility) or irrelevant (because the team or the organization ended up being inhospitable to Agile approaches).

 8 – Are you comfortable giving and receiving feedback?

 Inspect and adapt cycle.
 Iterations.
 Feedback loop.
-Feedback is at the heart of Agile, so the Agile Coach needs to be comfortable and skilled giving feedback.
+Feedback is at the heart of Agile, so the Agile Coach needs to be comfortable and skilled in giving feedback.
 No one can grow without it.
 Direct or indirect, feedback is learning from the responses you get after doing something.
-The Agile Coach should be unapologetic on the art of giving feedback.
+The Agile Coach should be unapologetic about the art of giving feedback.

 But feedback is not having opinions about things.
 Think more of a gift.
 Feedback is not given without intention.
 And it is given in a way that makes the other part positively impacted.
 And it’s wrapped carefully.